LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

 export default router;
 ```

-Moving on, you need to modify `app.ts` file.
+Moving on, you need to modify `app.ts`.
 So, go to `app.ts` and import the router.
-Let the app use `router.routes()` and `router.allowedMethods()` methods, then remove the middleware so it doesn't overshadow the imported routes.
+Let the app use `router.routes()` and `router.allowedMethods()` methods, then remove the middleware, so it doesn't overshadow the imported routes.
 The `allowedMethods()` tells Deno to include all routes by your router.

 `app.ts`